 The Difference Between Recruitment KPIs Versus Recruitment Metrics – And Why It Matters

-Recruitment KPIs, or key performance indicators, measure progress towards specific, defined goals.
+Recruitment key performance indicators,(KPIs), measure progress towards specific, defined goals.
 They’re essentially numbers that may have targets in mind, enabling recruiters to measure themselves against those specific targets and broader benchmarks.
 Furthermore, it’s possible to find areas of the recruitment process in which they’re underperforming, along with those they can consider an unqualified success!

 These metrics might include: